Creating Value, Money and Real Estate with Property Development

 Acting as not only a property developer and builder but also as a consultant for his clients, Vila explains what a given day with his job involves:

 It’s actually fairly, fairly consistent and to be honest a little bit boring.
-So there’s two things that I do every day.
+So there are two things that I do every day.
 You know one of them has to do with building residential projects.
-So project management and the administration of those projects and we tend to have anywhere between three and nine projects going on at the same time so going to site, liaising with trades and suppliers and getting properties constructed.
+So project management and the administration of those projects and we tend to have anywhere between three and nine projects going on at the same time so going to site, liaising with trades and suppliers, and getting properties constructed.
 The other part of what we do, which is, to be honest, is probably more important for us has to do with providing advice to our clients on how to maximize their return on their existing properties or their return on the development properties that they’re already running.
 So you know, very often we have clients who are thinking about doing development or are doing development already and they just don’t know necessarily what product to build or how to build it and how to optimize the construction cost.
 So that way obviously they maximize their return and we play a key pivotal role in providing them advice in those areas.

 Thinking back on his client’s experience, Vila shares his opinion on the challenges people often face when getting into property development.